redstrate/Kawari/README.md

 * World
     * Still limited, but supports basic multiplayer and can explore zones.

+Kawari is extendable, and content can be easily scripted using our Lua API.
+See the `resources/scripts` folder for examples.

 ## Goals

 Kawari is primarily a research project, but also a way to preserve the modern client.
 Kawari is...

 * **FOR** preservation of the game, in the event that the servers are permanently unavailable.
 * **FOR** exploring the packet structure for legitimate purposes (e.g. archival and preservation.)
 * **NOT** a way to play the game without a valid subscription.
 The server can't, nor ever will be a suitable replacement for the real game.
 * **NOT** for creating bots, packet modifications or doing anything on the retail servers.

-Also please don't Kawari use it to spoil unreleased or new content, thanks.
+Also please don't use Kawari to spoil new or unreleased content, thanks.

 ## Supported Game Version